 The copy_objects function is invoked from the copyObjects queue.
 Each message has a total of 100 keys (default setting), which the function loops through and runs the

 copy_object method on.
 Fortunately, the method doesn’t download the file to disk — so even 128MB lambda can copy a 3GB file with ease, you just have to give it enough time to complete.

 In practice we could copy 100 files in ~6 seconds, depending on size) and provided both buckets were in the same region.
 The real power comes from spinning up plenty of them in parallel, but even s3 has limits, so be careful.

 I got 150 lambdas to give me a throughput of 22,500 files per second — the maximum throughput of your s3 bucket is dependent on the number of prefixes (folders in S3 parlance) you have, spinning up too many lambdas will spit out too many exceptions because S3 will begin throttling you!

-All-in-all copying a million files from one bucket to another, took 8 minutes if they’re in the same region, and 25 minutes to transfer between
+All-in-all copying a million files from one bucket to another, took 8 minutes if they’re in the same region.
+For cross-region testing, it 25 minutes to transfer the same million files between

 us-east-2.
 Not bad for solution that would fit easily into your free AWS tier.

-Just to be transparent, the files are tiny — 4 Bytes in total, but in general, even large-ish files should be transferable in under 900 seconds.
+To be clear, the files are tiny — 4 Bytes each, but in general, even 100 large-ish files should be transferable in under 900 seconds.

 The results look like this: